jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 (6) Aeolian (the natural minor scale), and
 (7) Locrian.

-One mnemonic to help remember the modes is "I Don't Punch Like Mohammed A-Li".
+A mnemonic to help remember the modes is "I Don't Punch Like Mohammed A-Li".

 **Modes of the major scale**